LuSicong22/scroll-dapp/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Design decisions & features

+### MetaMask Integration
+This app uses MetaMask as the primary wallet provider.
+Users can connect, switch networks, and interact with the Ethereum blockchain through MetaMask.
+The app auto-prompts users to add and switch to the Scroll Layer 2 network if necessary.

+### Network Switching & Custom Networks
+To support Layer 2 scaling solutions like Scroll, the app prompts users to switch to the Scroll Layer 2 network.
+If they don't have it in their MetaMask, they will be asked to add the network, improving the user experience and reducing friction.

+### Loading and Error Handling
+- A loading spinner is shown while the wallet is being connected or the network is being switched.
+- Clear error messages are displayed to inform the user of any issues that occur during wallet connection or network switching.

+### State Management
+The component uses React's `useState` to handle wallet address, provider, and error states.
+This ensures that the UI is always up-to-date with the user's connection status.

+### Ethers.js v6
+This app uses `ethers.js v6` for interacting with Ethereum.
+The library abstracts the complexity of blockchain interactions, allowing for a smooth integration with MetaMask and supporting features such as account signing and network switching.

+### Wallet Disconnect Feature
+The component provides a simple method for users to disconnect their wallet, which clears the wallet address and provider from the app's state, ensuring privacy.

+### Security
+No user-sensitive information is stored in local storage.
+All sensitive data is handled in React's local state, and the session is cleared upon disconnect.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: